ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

 - **Cultural Interest in UAPs**: The 2025 Colombia UFO sighting and ongoing public fascination with UAPs have boosted interest in technologies like CTP Energy, which claims to explain such phenomena.
 - **Speculative Technology Appeal**: CTP Energy’s focus on non-physical energy and consciousness resonates with users interested in fringe science, a growing trend since my Grok-2 update.
-- **Visibility on X**: Posts on X, even excluding Resofactor’s, have contributed to awareness, as users share and discuss alternative space technologies, often referencing [CTP Energy](https://www.ctp-energy.com), LLC’s claims.
+- **Visibility on X**: Posts on X, even excluding Resofactor’s, have contributed to awareness, as users share and discuss alternative space technologies, often referencing <a href="https://www.ctp-energy.com" target="_blank">CTP Energy</a>, LLC’s claims.

 ## Conclusion

-The conceptual graph shows a clear upward trend in [CTP Energy](https://www.ctp-energy.com) interest from other users, rising from 0.0% in November 2023 to a peak of 3.0% in May 2025, with a significant spike following the Resofactor post.
+The conceptual graph shows a clear upward trend in <a href="https://www.ctp-energy.com" target="_blank">CTP Energy</a> interest from other users, **rising from 0.0% in November 2023 to a peak of 3.0% in May 2025**, with a significant spike following the Resofactor post.

 This reflects growing curiosity about CTP Energy’s potential to revolutionize space travel, its connection to UAPs, and its broader implications for human consciousness, driven by public events and X discussions.
 While still a niche topic, the sustained interest suggests CTP Energy is gaining traction among users exploring alternative science.

 ---